Coaxecva/coaxecva.github.io/_pages/about.md

 <p>
 Prior to joining MD Anderson Cancer Center, I was a Postdoctoral Fellow in the
-<a href="https://www.stjude.org/research/departments/computational-biology.html" target="_blank">Department of Computational Biology at St. Jude Children’s Research Hospital</a> (2020–2023),
-hosted by <a href="https://www.stjude.org/research/labs/ma-lab.html" target="_blank">Dr. Xiaotu Ma</a>.
+<a href="https://www.stjude.org/research/departments/computational-biology.html" target="_blank">Department of Computational Biology </a> at St. Jude Children’s Research Hospital (2020–2023), hosted by <a href="https://www.stjude.org/research/labs/ma-lab.html" target="_blank">Dr. Xiaotu Ma</a>.
-I earned my Ph.D. in Computer Science from the
-<a href="https://www.memphis.edu/cs/" target="_blank">University of Memphis</a> in May 2020,
-advised by <a href="https://vtphan.github.io/" target="_blank">Dr. Vinhthuy Phan</a>.
+I earned my Ph.D. in <a href="https://www.memphis.edu/cs/" target="_blank"> Computer Science from the University of Memphis</a> in May 2020, advised by <a href="https://vtphan.github.io/" target="_blank">Dr. Vinhthuy Phan</a>.
 During my doctoral training, I completed summer internships at the
 <a href="https://www.pnnl.gov/advanced-computing-mathematics-and-data-division" target="_blank">Pacific Northwest National Laboratory (PNNL)</a>